How to knit baby booties you ask? Find a cute baby booties knitting pattern and practise, practise, practise.

 This pattern also comes with a matching froggy hat making it a Kermit-the-frog costume set.

-I like this kimono baby bootie because of its construction.
+I like this kimono-inspired baby booties because of the construction.
 It wraps at the top of the foot like a kimono, hence the name.
 Adding the buttons increase the kawaii factor.

 Get the pattern at: Kimono Baby Booties